-I’m featuring some of the favorites of my family, as well as the families of our contributors and readers.
+I’m featuring some of the favorite parks of my family, as well as the families of our contributors and readers.
 We asked for your input on the Facebook page, and I’m sharing some quotes from our readers so you can learn from them, too!
-If you have a favorite not listed here, leave us a comment, and we’ll get it added.
+And if you have a favorite not listed here, leave us a comment, and we’ll get it added.

 “I love the multiple structures that are age appropriate, pavilion for picnics, and a walking path.” – Vanessa T.